 The Southern way of pronouncing favorite foods doesn’t always match up with how the rest of the world pronounces them.
 When interacting with those not born and raised adding 3 syllables to every word, snack time is hindered by a language barrier.
-Bring everyone together by translating these delicious ingredients for your new friends.
+Bring everyone together by translating these delicious ingredients for your new friends into amazing dairy snacks.

 This isn’t a snack of short pants.
 Caprese, pronounced as both “cah-preh-zeh” or “cah-pray-zay,” is a simple salad comprised of sliced mozzarella, tomatoes, sweet basil, salt, and olive oil.
 When feeding a crowd, the Caprese Crostini serves the classic flavors on toasted bread, while this hot dip mixes in grilled chicken and cream cheese.

 The r in the name of this soft cheese tries to appear everywhere but where it is supposed to be.
 Don’t let yourself say mars-capone or mass-capone.
 And once you find the r, you aren’t done.
 Ma-scar-pow-nay isn’t only the sound made halfway through chewing to announce when the race comes back on.
 It’s also the secret ingredient to decadent desserts.
 Unlike ricotta, which is made from whey, mascarpone is made from cream and an acidic liquid like lemon juice.
 It creates a unique flavor that can be used as icing like in these Chocolate Yogurt Cupcakes or as a cheesecake filling like in these Mini Chocolate Mascarpone cheesecakes.